blizam/grav-learn/pages/05.admin-panel/01.introduction/docs.md

 ### Creating a User

 With the latest version of the Grav admin, you will be prompted to create an admin user account when you point your browser to your site.
-You must complete this step to ensure straight away to ensure a valid admin user is under your control.
+You must complete this step straight away to ensure a valid admin user is under your control.

 ![](new-user.png)